Deliveroo raises $385M in new funding, now valued at ‘over $2 Billion’

 Second, the company plans to continue to grow the size of its technology team who, amongst other things, work on Deliveroo’s “real-time logistics algorithm and artificial intelligence systems” to help improve the speed and number of deliveries that can be made in order to increase what are otherwise very thin margins for on-demand food delivery.
 Another aspect to its data science is working out where it should launch the next Editions kitchens and what type of food is in demand locally.

-Thirdly, Deliveroo says it wants to rapidly expand into new towns, cities and countries.
+Third, Deliveroo says it wants to rapidly expand into new towns, cities and countries.
 “This will allow more people to order great food quickly to their door from their favourite local restaurants,” says the company.

 Will Shu (pictured), founder and CEO of Deliveroo, said in a statement: